Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Cunning Men & Women

 Back at the beginning of this article we looked at Easton’s ‘Candle Powers’ (2011) and the case of the smoke writing that had been found on the first floor ceiling at Woolpit, Suffolk.
 The writing and symbols were of a completely different order to the phenomenon of taper burn marks but they may still have shared a number of characteristics in their execution.
-Certainly, some of Easton’s conclusions and his interpretation of the symbols has continued to stimulate discussion among researchers even today.

 It was clear to Merrifield that the charms had been fabricated by a local cunning man (or wise woman) who had used a combination of symbols including Greek and Latin letters (often learnt and copied out by rote), magical word squares, astrological ciphers and ‘occult’ symbols, written out side-by-side with short Christian tracts and other ‘disparate’ symbols known to be associated with deflecting the evil eye.
 ‘The charms were an admix of prayer and spells, piety and ritual enchantment, invocations of various deities and corrupted Latin.
 It was a kind of white magic that lay on the borderland between religion and sorcery’ (Merrifield 149-153).
+In ‘Candle Powers’ Easton had asserted that the motifs used in the candle writing appeared to reveal a ‘shared knowledge’ of symbols that may have been considered efficacious in offering protection against the cultural anxieties surrounding the potential ills caused by evil spirits or malicious witchcraft.

 Matthew Champion has applied minute archaeological examination of the burn marks to provide solutions for dating.
 It supports the view that (at least in some cases) burn marks had been applied to the timber, ‘prior to their incorporation into the structure’ whilst other burn marks had been subsequently truncated when timbers had been re-cut or re-fitted.
 Close examination of other burn marks revealed that their shape had become ‘distorted’ through the opening up of seasoning cracks in the grain of the wood.
-It suggested that they were made onto the timber, ‘just after it had been felled or a short time afterwards’ which again implicates the craftsmen as, ‘marks applied during the construction phase…may have been put there by the builders to inoculate the house against fire’ (Champion 207:15).
+It suggested that they were made onto the timber, ‘just after it had been felled or a short time afterwards’ which again implicates the craftsmen as, ‘the marks applied during the construction phase…may have been put there by the builders to inoculate the house against fire’ (Champion 207:15).

-However, it appears that common folk would have been able to copy contemporary folk traditions to add another ‘layer of protection’ to their homes themselves.
-It was not beyond the capabilities of the peasantry to conceal ‘magical’ objects within the fabric of the building – such as placing old shoes up the chimney – and having done something as seemingly mundane as hanging a horseshoe above the door (Hoggard 2019:8).
+Builders and carpenters – those present at the beginning of a house’s construction -are also thought to be responsible for the practice of concealing objects within the building’s fabric according to Hoggard (2019:8), actions that were ‘not unlike installing a (modern day) burglar alarm.’
 Old customs would have been popularly understood at the time of their making and existed without record or explanation (Billingsley 2020:48).
-However, the more ‘exotic’ apotropaics – such as mummified cats and witch bottles- would almost certainly have required the intervention of a cunning man or woman.
+However, the more ‘exotic’ apotropaics – such as the creation of mummified cats and ingredients required for witch bottles- would almost certainly have required the intervention of a cunning man or woman.

-In his review of the Calder Valley, Billingsley (2020:16) concurred with the general consensus that the builders were likely to have been culpable for burn marks, graffiti or concealed objects ending up within the fabric of the building; ‘…vernacular architecture of this period was created when builders still saw their responsibility as lying not just in construction but also in looking after the welfare of those who were to inhabit the buildings…it is likely that builders would have employed techniques they considered customary.’
-Objects may have been concealed without the patron’s knowledge (the concealed) as opposed to ‘visible’ apotropaics such as graffiti (the revealed) which may have been added in line with the patron’s wishes (Billingsley 2020:16).
+In his review of the Calder Valley, Billingsley (2020:16) concurred that the builders were likely to have been culpable for burn marks, graffiti or concealed objects ending up within the fabric of the building; ‘…vernacular architecture of this period was created when builders still saw their responsibility as lying not just in construction but also in looking after the welfare of those who were to inhabit the buildings…it is likely that builders would have employed techniques they considered customary.’
+Objects may have been placed without the patron’s knowledge (the concealed) as opposed to ‘visible’ apotropaics such as graffiti (the revealed) which may have been added in line with the patron’s wishes (Billingsley 2020:16).

 6: WHY APOTROPAICS?